CosmosDB/labs/java/technical_deep_dive/03-querying_the_database_using_sql.md

         FeedOptions options = new FeedOptions();
         PartitionKey partitionKey = new PartitionKey(2016);
         options.setPartitionKey(partitionKey);
-        // as this is a multi collection enable cross partition query options.setEnableCrossPartitionQuery(true);
+        // as this is a multi Container enable cross partition query options.setEnableCrossPartitionQuery(true);
         // note that setMaxItemCount sets the number of items to return in a single page result options.setMaxItemCount(5000);
         String sql = "select * from s where s.projectedGraduationYear = 2020 ";
         Program p = new Program();
         Observable<FeedResponse<Document>> documentQueryObservable = p.client
-                        .queryDocuments("dbs/" + p.databaseName + "/colls/" + p.collectionId, sql, options);
+                        .queryDocuments("dbs/" + p.databaseName + "/colls/" + p.ContainerId, sql, options);
         // observable to an iterator
         Iterator<FeedResponse<Document>> it = documentQueryObservable.toBlocking().getIterator();